Managing I/O on TACC Resources

 Stripe Large Files on $SCRATCH and $WORK

-When transferring or creating large files, it's important that you stripe the receiving directory.
-See the respective "Striping Large Files" sections in the Stampede2 and Frontera user guides.
+When transferring or creating large files on Frontera, it's important that you stripe the receiving directory.
+See "Striping Large Files" sections in the Frontera user guide.

 Govern I/O with OOOPS